 If you prefer riding a motorcycle but are traveling to Doi Tung from Chiang Rai, in that case, we recommend St. Motorcycle Rental.

-If you prefer a safer drive by car, in which case you can choose the most suitable car rental in Chiang Mai or Chiang Rai on this page.
+If you prefer a safer drive by car, in which case you can choose the most suitable car rental in Chiang Mai or Chiang Rai on this page (this is an affiliate link, but we donate all rewards received from this service provider to charity).

 Whether you are going to Doi Tung Mountain from Chiang Mai or Chiang Rai, the first thing you should do is buy bus tickets to Mae Sai town on the Thai-Myanmar border.
 The stop you get off at is called Baan Huay Krai (บ้านห้วยไคร้, bâan-hûuay-krái).

-When you get off the bus, you will need to hire a purple passenger pickup truck to take you to Doi Tung Mountain and back.
+When you get off the bus, you will need to hire a purple pick-up truck to take you to Doi Tung Mountain and back.
 The cost to hire a pickup truck with a driver is 750 baht for three hours; the vehicle seats 12 people.

 It is free if you want to travel to this place without visiting the main sights (Royal Villa, Hall of Inspiration, Mae Fah Luang Garden).
 But if you’re going to see the above attractions, the ticket price ranges from 190 to 220 baht.

-Travelers visiting Doi Tung usually combine a trip to this place with a trip to Chiang Rai and the Golden Triangle.
-Take 3-4 days to travel to these places and you will remember these amazing places with pleasure.
+Travelers visiting Doi Tung usually combine a trip to this place with a trip to Chiang Rai or Mae Salong.
+Take 3-4 days to travel to these places, and you will remember these amazing places with pleasure.